-This program consists of courses and a comprehensive examination for a minimum of 35 units.
-After successful completion of three courses, students admitted to the MEd program may, on the senior supervisor's recommendation, and with the approval of the graduate director, transfer to the MA program.
+This program consists of course work and the requirements from either project or comprehensive examination option for a minimum of 30 units.
+After successful completion of three courses, students admitted to the MEd program may, on the supervisor's recommendation, and with the approval of the graduate director, transfer to the MA program.

 Students must complete

 Covers research methods, with special reference to research in Education Leadership.
 Fundamental theories, practices, and ethical issues of educational research are discussed.
 The course addresses some of the fundamental challenges and decisions in designing and using educational research.

 This course critically examines organizations in which educational leaders work from different theoretical perspectives and in light of research evidence.
 It also critiques several past and current reform initiatives, and explores specific topics in-depth.
 A central and pervasive question of the course concerns organizational purposes, especially with respect to learning, and how these purposes are served by organizational structures and processes.

 This course examines three interrelated aspects of policy studies as a critical function of the educational leadership role: conceptual and theoretical foundations concerning policy, policy actors, and policy processes; current research in the field; and topical issues and problems.
 It also considers social, economic and political contexts (e.g. technologization, corporatization, pluralism) and how they affect education.

 This course examines three interrelated aspects of educational leadership studies of conceptual and theoretical foundations, with a particular emphasis on ethics of leadership; current research in the field, including feminist and cultural critiques; and topical issues and problems of leadership practice.
 Considerations of leadership character and role, power and authority in organizational relationships, and organizational goal achievement are central to the course.

 and the requirements from one of the options below